liberland/laws/drafting/consolidated/police-law.md

 ### Article 10: Watch Personnel
 1) The Watch, including the Cantonal Watch and individual Watch Posts, shall employ the following personnel as Agents

-a) Watchmen or Watchwomen, trained professionals in security and modern democratic policing, directly responsible for fulfilling the tasks of the Watch as outlined in this Law;
+a) Watchmen or Watchwomen, trained professionals in security and modern democratic policing, directly responsible for fulfilling the tasks of the Watch as outlined in this Law; these agents shall as a rule serve as Law Enforcement Officers, agents directly discharging police duties.

 b) Clerical Agents, supporting Security Professionals with back office and front office duties not requiring security training;